-34.14.6 Minor in Human Ecology
+34.15.6 Minor in Human Ecology

-Students in the Nutrition and Food major (see §34.14.3) or in the Nutrition major (see §34.14.4) may choose a minor in Human Ecology by incorporating the following ★18 into their program through careful selection of their Approved Program Electives and Free Electives.
+Students in the Nutrition and Food major (see §34.15.3) or in the Nutrition major (see §34.15.4) may choose a minor in Human Ecology by incorporating the following \star 18 into their program through careful selection of their Approved Program Electives and Free Electives.
 Depending on course selections made in major and minor areas of study, students may be eligible to apply to become a professional Human Ecologist or Professional Home Economist (information is available from 3-02 Human Ecology Building).
-Students in the Nutrition major who are pursuing the competencies for dietetics will require extra credits to obtain this minor.
 See §34.1(4) and Note.